groboclown/petronia/docs/coding_standards.md

 ## Internationalization

 User messages should all be localizable.
+Custom extensions need to register their localized message catalogs with the user message catalog extension point.